Table of Contents

 configuration.
 Substitutions for pathnames (such as replacing

-user names (such as replacing @MY_USER@
+user names (such as replacing @MY_USER@ with the

 actual username) belong in pre-configure or post-configure